petabyt/petabyt/README.md

 I also run servers locally, see http://petabyte.heb12.com/server.html

 ## Why Free Software
-Because it is *much* more helpful than proprietary software.
-My goal is to help people,
+I create free software not because I think proprietary software is evil, but because I think
-to make the world a better place than how I found it.
-And I believe It is best to help people
+free software is better.
+My goal is to help people,  to make the world a better place than how I
-with free software.
+found it.
+And I believe I can help people best with free software.